etlbox/etlbox.website/doks_v1.8/content/recipes/web-cloud/json-web-service.md

 ---
 title: "Integrate REST Endpoints"
-description: "Example code how to use Json from REST endpoints or other web services"
+description: "Read and post JSON with ETLBox against REST endpoints.
+A C# example that transforms properties while moving data between web services."
 lead: "This example demonstrates how json data can be received and send between web endpoints.
 It will read json data from a REST endpoint, rename some properties and send each entry from the source into a different endpoint. "
 draft: false
 images: []